hanzoai/backendPB/README.md

 PRs for new OAuth2 providers, bug fixes, code optimizations and documentation improvements are more than welcome.

 But please refrain creating PRs for _new features_ without previously discussing the implementation details.
-PocketBase has a [roadmap](https://github.com/orgs/pocketbase/projects/2) and I try to work on issues in specific order and such PRs often come in out of nowhere and skew all initial planning with tedious back-and-forth communication.
+HanzoBase has a [roadmap](https://github.com/orgs/hanzobase/projects/2) and I try to work on issues in specific order and such PRs often come in out of nowhere and skew all initial planning with tedious back-and-forth communication.

 Don't get upset if I close your PR, even if it is well executed and tested.
 This doesn't mean that it will never be merged.
 Later we can always refer to it and/or take pieces of your implementation when the time comes to work on the issue (don't worry you'll be credited in the release notes).